ntoll/BFD/docs/index.md

 # Big Friendly Datastore

-The Big Friendly Datastore.
-Organic collaboration on data, from the ground up. 🗂 🚀🤔👍
+Organic data collaboration, from the ground up. 🗂🚀🤔👍

 This is an experiment in data storage, aggregation and discovery.